 Hunger.
 You are hungry.
 You want something with a satisfying crunch, but all there is in the bread bin is some stale old toast bread.
 What can you do?
-Well, making this knäckebröd is as simple as pie and because of the low hydration in the final bread it can be stored for months without spoiling.
-This is my recipe for sourdough knäckebröd.
+Well, making this knäckebröd is as simple as pie, and because of the low hydration in the final bread, it can be stored for months without spoiling.
+This is my sourdough knäckebröd recipe.

 The history of knäckebröd

 Knäckebröd has been eaten in Sweden since the middle ages, but probably not in the form it’s known today.